RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng3ugwa/

-The Reddit comment sectin parrots a lot of stuff.
+The Reddit comment section parrots a lot of stuff.
 People with no-identity attracted to very low-effort very thoughtless comments by the millions that drown out nonfiction learning.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng3vpr1/